MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametreler

-`complexNum` Doğal logaritmasını belirlenen karmaşık sayı.
+*complexNum* karmaşık doğal logaritmasını belirlenir sayı.

 ### <a name="return-value"></a>Dönüş Değeri